mozilla/ichnaea/docs/api/index.rst

 API Access Keys
 ===============

+Mozilla is currently evaluating its MLS service and terms and is not currently distributing API keys.

 You can anonymously submit data to the service without an API key via any of the submission APIs.